yuri-pechatnov/caos/tools/save_them_all.md

 execute_cmd("git push origin master")
 ```

-    > git add --ignore-errors  ../tools/*.ipynb
+    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.ipynb
-    warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/http_libcurl_cmake.ipynb.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.md
-    warning: LF will be replaced by CRLF in tools/set_up_magics.ipynb.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/README.md.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.c
-    warning: LF will be replaced by CRLF in tools/set_up_magics_dev.ipynb.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/curl_easy.c.
     The file will have its original line endings in your working directory.
-    > git add --ignore-errors  ../tools/*.md
-    warning: LF will be replaced by CRLF in tools/README.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/curl_medium.c.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.cpp
-    warning: LF will be replaced by CRLF in tools/save_them_all.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/simple_cmake_example/main.cpp.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors -f  -f ../sem24-http-libcurl-cmake/bash_popen_tmp/*.html
+    fatal: pathspec '../sem24-http-libcurl-cmake/bash_popen_tmp/*.html' did not match any files
+    > git add --ignore-errors -f  -f ../sem24-http-libcurl-cmake/interactive_launcher_tmp/*.log
-    warning: LF will be replaced by CRLF in tools/set_up_magics.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/560354493218935891.log.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/set_up_magics_dev.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/860601386309686683.log.
     The file will have its original line endings in your working directory.
-    > git add --ignore-errors  ../tools/*.c
-    fatal: pathspec '../tools/*.c' did not match any files
-    > git add --ignore-errors  ../tools/*.cpp
-    > git add --ignore-errors -f  -f ../tools/bash_popen_tmp/*.html
-    > git add --ignore-errors -f  -f ../tools/interactive_launcher_tmp/*.log
     > git add -u
-    warning: LF will be replaced by CRLF in tools/README.md.
-    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
+    > git commit -m 'yet another update'
-    warning: LF will be replaced by CRLF in tools/save_them_all.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/set_up_magics.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/http_libcurl_cmake.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/set_up_magics_dev.ipynb.
+    warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/set_up_magics_dev.md.
-    The file will have its original line endings in your working directory.
-    > git commit -m 'yet another update'
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
+    [master e4d3147] yet another update
-    warning: LF will be replaced by CRLF in tools/save_them_all.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/http_libcurl_cmake.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/save_them_all.md.
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/560354493218935891.log.
     The file will have its original line endings in your working directory.
-    [master f2526a7] yet another update
+    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/860601386309686683.log.
+    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in tools/save_them_all.md.
-    The file will have its original line endings in your working directory.
-     2 files changed, 163 insertions(+), 103 deletions(-)
+     7 files changed, 292 insertions(+), 158 deletions(-)
+     delete mode 100644 sem24-http-libcurl-cmake/interactive_launcher_tmp/312749234941931868.log
+     delete mode 100644 sem24-http-libcurl-cmake/interactive_launcher_tmp/498533683637937831.log
+     create mode 100644 sem24-http-libcurl-cmake/interactive_launcher_tmp/560354493218935891.log
+     create mode 100644 sem24-http-libcurl-cmake/interactive_launcher_tmp/860601386309686683.log
     > git push origin master
-    Counting objects: 5, done.
+    Counting objects: 10, done.
     Delta compression using up to 2 threads.
-    Compressing objects: 100% (5/5), done.
+    Compressing objects: 100% (10/10), done.
-    Writing objects: 100% (5/5), 1.74 KiB | 0 bytes/s, done.
+    Writing objects: 100% (10/10), 5.25 KiB | 0 bytes/s, done.
-    Total 5 (delta 4), reused 0 (delta 0)
+    Total 10 (delta 7), reused 0 (delta 0)
-    remote: Resolving deltas: 100% (4/4), completed with 4 local objects.[K
+    remote: Resolving deltas: 100% (7/7), completed with 6 local objects.[K
     To git@github.com:yuri-pechatnov/caos_2019-2020.git
-       d8fc1fb..f2526a7  master -> master
+       3d5a281..e4d3147  master -> master